deso-protocol/docs/faq/deso-faq.md

 Yes, it's a top priority.
 See [roadmap](deso-faq.md#roadmap).

-#### ~~What happens on 10 August when Bitclout.com expires?~~ Bitclout.com has been renewed until 2022. \(@tijn\)

-Saw that; thanks guys.
-We want bitclout.com to eventually shut down full-stop, and it would be great if we could make it happen that quickly, but it will take a little bit more time than that.

 #### Are you hiring ? \(@Davidsun\)

 Yes!
 We've had issues hiring since we're not a company and everyone is pseudonymous, but hoping to at least put up a resume drop or something soon for people who are interested.

-#### What efforts are being made to convince a major social media platform to test-run a Bitclout front end; either as an optional mode or standalone app? \(@AndyFazliu\)
+#### What efforts are being made to convince a major social media platform to test-run a Diamond front end; either as an optional mode or standalone app? \(@AndyFazliu\)

 I can't say anything about this just yet, but I'll give you a hint: Exchanges &gt;&gt; Social Media Companies for this because it allows them to break into social as an adjacent business.